 IGIP procedures covered by the DRL survey

-- 'Normal’ coronary angiogram
+- Diagnostic coronary angiogram (no significant disease)

-- Abdominal angiogram
+- Diagnostic cerebral angiogram

 A list of QMPs can be found from the Australasian College of Physical Scientists and Engineers in Medicine website.